sourcegraph/about/handbook/marketing/content/blog_hackathon.md

 - You will have until the end of the following week (2021-09-06) to submit your complete draft.
 - Please have a peer review your draft before you submit it.
-- You can submit in a Google Doc or PR
+- You can submit in a Google Doc or PR.
+Please @ mention Rebecca Dodd (@rebeccadee on GitHub) to make sure your submission is counted.

 ### Publishing

 - We will review your submissions as soon as possible and may have feedback for you to address before publishing.
-- Depending on how many submissions we receive, there may be a delay before we can publish your posts.
+- Depending on how many submissions we receive, there may be a delay before we publish your post.
 It's better for us to stagger publishing so we don't overwhelm our potential readers with too much at once.
 - If your submission is time sensitive (for example, it relates to a product release or community event) please let us know when you submit.

 ## Incentives and rewards